Curse

 third release, the legendary “Silver

-Spork,” prompted Review Addict to proclaim, "A tour
+Spork,” prompting Review Addict to proclaim, "A tour

 de force through some of the weirder veins in rock…film